 - It works against the prey’s biological impulse to pull away from the source of insertion – the talon.
 When prey does this, the talon’s sharp, anterior edge further tears at the tissue, increasing the odds that the prey animal will suffer further bleeding or a vital organ will be punctured.

-- It allows the predatory decent odds that the prey won't escape while they puncture vital areas with teeth.
+- It allows the predator decent odds that the prey won’t escape while they puncture vital areas with teeth.

 Function pt.
 1: Animals